 The federal banking regulators have implemented guidelines to address increased concentrations in commercial real estate loans.
-These guidelines describe the criteria regulatory agencies will use as indicators to identify institutions potentially exposed to unacceptably high levels of commercial real estate concentration risk.
-An institution that has (i) experienced rapid growth in commercial real estate lending, (ii) notable exposure to a specific type of commercial real estate, (iii) total reported loans for construction, land development, and other land representing 100% or more of total capital, or (iv) total commercial real estate (including construction) loans representing 300% or more of total capital and the outstanding balance of the institutions commercial real estate portfolio has increased by 50% or more in the prior 36 months, may be identified for further supervisory analysis of a potential concentration risk.
+These guidelines describe the criteria regulatory agencies will use as indicators to identify institutions potentially exposed to commercial real estate concentration risk.
+An institution that has (i) experienced rapid growth in commercial real estate lending, (ii) notable exposure to a specific type of commercial real estate, (iii) total reported loans for construction, land development, and other land representing 100% or more of total capital, or (iv) total commercial real estate (including construction) loans representing 300% or more of total capital and the outstanding balance of the institution's commercial real estate portfolio has increased by 50% or more in the prior 36 months, may be identified for further supervisory analysis of a potential concentration risk.

-As of December 31, 2021, our ratio of construction loans to total capital was 30%, and therefore, we were under the 100% threshold set forth in clause (iii) in the paragraph above.
-With respect to clause (iv) in the paragraph above, as of December 31, 2021, our ratio of total commercial real estate loans to total capital was 298%, but the outstanding balance of our commercial real estate portfolio has not increased by 50% or more in the prior 36 months.
-As a result, we are not deemed to have a concentration in commercial real estate lending under applicable regulatory guidelines.
+As of December 31, 2022, our ratio of construction loans to total risk-based capital was 27%, and therefore, we were under the 100% threshold set forth in clause (iii) in the paragraph above.
+However, with respect to clause (iv) in the paragraph above, as of December 31, 2022, our ratio of total commercial real estate loans to total risk-based capital was 390% and the outstanding balance of the institution's commercial real estate portfolio increased by 50% or more in the prior 36 months.
+As a result, we are deemed to have a concentration in commercial real estate lending under applicable regulatory guidelines.